jjvanzon/JJs-Reference-Architecture/api.md

        JJ.Framework.Data</a>
   </th>
   <td>
       Helps hide data access behind abstractions.
 It does not expose whether it is SQL Server, SQL, ORM, NHibernate.
 There would just be abstracted convenient methods instead.
+For more information see the <a href="https://github.com/jjvanzon/JJ.Framework/tree/master/Framework/Data">documentation here</a>.
   </td>
 </tr>